Are heated beds for cats safe to use? As the weather starts to get cool and then cold, the cat takes up residence in his favorite warm places.

-Top points for convenience because they can easily be moved and be placed on furniture, for example the couch or our bed, plus do double duty to contain cat hair.
+Self warming cat beds get top points for convenience because they can easily be moved and placed on furniture, for example, on the couch or on the bed.

-Self warming cat mats are particularly convenient when transporting your cat by car.
+Self warming cat beds are particularly convenient when transporting your cat by car.

 There are heated cat beds specifically for use indoors and outdoors.

-Outdoor heated beds also offer shelter from the weather so are more robust than indoor heated cat beds.
+Outdoor heated beds also offer shelter from cold weather conditions, so are more robust than indoor heated cat beds.

-K&H indoor heated cat beds have a cord that is 5.5 feet.
+K&H indoor heated cat beds have a cord that is 5.5 feet long.
 Other brands vary however the length is around 5 ft.